-Unscrew the hexagonal headed cap on the top of oil tank and withdraw the dished washer and spring.
-Then insert a finger in the exposed open end of the felt filter and gently raise.
-As the filter emerges from the tank gently strain inward and backward on rigid frame model to clear the saddle frame or outward and forward on spring frame model to clear the twin seat.
-Care in this operation is necessary to avoid kinking the filter.
+Unscrew the hexagonal headed cap on top of oil tank and withdraw the dished washer and spring.
+Then insert a finger in the felt filter and gently raise same until the top end touches the underneath of saddle.
+Then by encircling the filter with the hand It will be found possible to exert sufficient upward pressure on the flexible saddle top to permit the filter to be completely withdrawn without distortion.
+Care Is needed to avoid kinking the filter.